 Paragon Revenue Group Contact Information

 Should I contact or pay Paragon Revenue Group?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Paragon Revenue Group for millions of clients nationwide.
+The most effective way to deal with Paragon Revenue Group is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Paragon Revenue Group on behalf of their clients.